Brownstone Lane murders

-The Brownstone Lane murders were the mass murders of four people at a residence on Brownstone Lane in Houston, Texas.
+The Brownstone Lane murders were the mass murders of four people at a residence on Brownstone Lane in Houston, Texas, United States.
 On June 20, 1992, three men tied up six people and shot all of them in the head execution-style.
 Four of the six victims died.
-The perpetrators: Marion Butler Dudley (May 13, 1972 – January 25, 2006), Arthur "Squirt" Brown Jr. (August 14, 1970 – March 9, 2023), and Antonio "Tony" Lamone Dunson (born November 7, 1972) were convicted of capital murder.
+The perpetrators: Marion Butler Dudley (May 13, 1972 – January 25, 2006), Arthur "Squirt" Brown Jr. (August 14, 1970 – March 9, 2023), and Antonia "Tony" Lamone Dunson (born November 7, 1972) were convicted of capital murder.
 Dudley and Brown were sentenced to death, while Dunson was sentenced to life in prison.

 Dudley and Brown were executed by lethal injection at the Huntsville Unit in Huntsville, Texas.
 Dudley was executed on January 25, 2006, and Brown was executed on March 9, 2023.
 Dunson remains incarcerated at the Huntsville Unit and is eligible for parole in 2027.

 Murders

 On June 20, 1992, four people were shot and killed during a drug deal at a residence on Brownstone Lane in Houston, Texas.
 Marion Dudley, Arthur Brown Jr., and Tony Dunson had gone to the home of Jose and Rachel Tovar to buy three kilograms of cocaine when they decided to rob them of their drugs and money.
 Six people were bound and shot by the trio inside the home.
 By the time police arrived, three victims were dead: Jose Tovar, Jessica Quiñones (seven months pregnant), and Frank Farias.
 Of the three survivors, one, Audrey Brown, later died in a hospital, making the total number of murder victims four.
 The remaining two survivors identified Marion Dudley, Arthur Brown Jr., and Tony Dunson as their attackers.